-The Danville Ronald McDonald House is the proud sponsor of Camp Dost.
+The Ronald McDonald House of Danville is the proud sponsor of Camp Dost.
+Camp Dost is held at Camp Victory, a special needs camping facility, located in Millville, PA.
 The program was conceived to give pediatric cancer patients the opportunity to enjoy a summer camp experience without worrying about medical care.
-Perhaps more important to children, there are no worries about “fitting in.”
+Perhaps more important to children, there are no worries about "fitting in."
 At Camp Dost, they have more in common with their peers than any place else.

 The camp experience has always proved to be a rich and rewarding one that leads to fond memories and unexpected life lessons.
 In the nurturing environment of Camp Dost, campers realize a new-found independence through personal growth.
 They learn to compromise, appreciate team work and become a self-advocate.
 Most importantly, they come to understand that they are not alone in their battle with cancer.
 Camp Dost provides a system of support like no other.
 It begins with the fact that each patient is permitted to invite one sibling to attend camp, add to that the volunteer counselors, many of whom are former campers themselves, and a medical staff of familiar faces.
 Either by personal or professional experience, all Camp Dost staff know the road our campers travel in dealing with cancer.